UPDATE: September 9, 2020

 *Note: I haven't seen or heard any announcement about private beach campfires at Cape Cod National Seashore beaches, so I don't know when (or if) they'll be allowed in 2020.

-When the National Seashore re-opens on Friday, I'll speak with a ranger about the Seashore's plans for beach campfires and issuing permits.
+When the National Seashore re-opens, I'll speak with a ranger about the Seashore's plans for beach campfires and issuing permits.
 As soon as I have any new info to share with you, I'll post it on my beach campfires page.

 Until my next update ...